GET IN TOUCH

 Responding to a North Carolina Bank Levy

 When the North Carolina Department of Revenue (NCDOR) issues a bank levy, timely action is essential to protect available funds and minimize financial disruption.
-A levy indicates that the taxpayer’s account is delinquent and that voluntary payment opportunities have expired.
+A levy indicates that the taxpayer's account is delinquent and that voluntary payment opportunities have expired.
+Taking prompt steps to verify the debt, review eligibility for exemption claims, and communicate directly with NCDOR can help restore access to frozen funds or prevent additional enforcement measures.

+The first step in responding to a levy is confirming the accuracy of the notice.
 Taxpayers should verify the balance, tax periods, and form numbers in the document to ensure the debt corresponds with their records.
 If discrepancies exist, immediate contact with NCDOR is necessary to clarify the issue and request review.
 Clear communication demonstrates good faith and may pause further enforcement while the agency evaluates documentation.

 Taxpayers facing a levy can pursue several resolution paths depending on their financial situation and ability to pay:

-• Installment Agreement: Establishing a structured payment plan allows taxpayers to address their debt gradually while preventing new levies.
-The NCDOR Payment Agreements resource provides eligibility details, application steps, and requirements for maintaining compliance.
+Installment Agreement — Establishing a structured payment plan allows taxpayers to address their debt gradually while preventing new levies.
+The NCDOR payment agreements resource provides eligibility details, application steps, and requirements for maintaining compliance.

-• Financial Hardship Request: Individuals experiencing severe financial strain may request temporary relief.
+Financial Hardship Request — Individuals experiencing severe financial strain may request temporary relief.
 Supporting documents such as income statements, expense records, or proof of essential obligations strengthen the claim.

-• Exemption Claim: Taxpayers whose frozen funds include protected income, such as social security or supplemental security income, must file an exemption request with evidence verifying fund sources.
+Exemption Claim — Taxpayers whose frozen funds include protected income, such as Social Security or Supplemental Security Income, must file an exemption request with evidence verifying fund sources.

-• Dispute or Appeal: If the levy resulted from an incorrect assessment or administrative error, taxpayers may file a formal appeal or request departmental review before additional action occurs.
+Dispute or Appeal — If the levy resulted from an incorrect assessment or administrative error, taxpayers may file a formal appeal or request departmental review before additional action occurs.

-Proactive engagement with NCDOR ensures the agency has the information to assess repayment options or release qualifying funds.
-Delaying response increases the likelihood of continued enforcement, additional fees, or future levies.
+Proactive engagement with NCDOR ensures the agency has the information needed to assess repayment options or release qualifying funds.
+Delaying a response increases the likelihood of continued enforcement, additional fees, or future levies.
 Acting quickly, submitting complete documentation, and maintaining open communication help taxpayers resolve liabilities and preserve access to essential income.

 Options to Stop or Release a Bank Levy

 A bank levy does not always mark the end of available options for taxpayers in North Carolina.
 State law provides several paths to resolve outstanding tax debt, restore access to funds, and prevent future enforcement actions.
+Choosing the right strategy depends on the taxpayer's financial situation, available documentation, and willingness to work with NCDOR.

 Full Payment Resolution

-Paying the total owed remains the most direct way to stop or release a levy.
-Once the taxpayer satisfies the full balance, including accrued interest, fees, and collection costs, NCDOR issues a release authorizing the financial institution to lift the freeze.
+Paying the total amount owed remains the most direct way to stop or release a levy.
+Once the taxpayer satisfies the full balance, including accrued interest, fees, and collection costs, the bank remits the funds to NCDOR, and the garnishment is released.
+This approach is practical for taxpayers with sufficient available funds or access to third-party financing.

 Installment Payment Plan

-An installment plan allows taxpayers to pay their debt over time through structured monthly installments.
-Establishing an agreement demonstrates good faith and can lead to releasing the levy once the arrangement is approved.
+An installment plan allows taxpayers to pay their debt over time through structured monthly payments.
+Establishing an agreement demonstrates good faith and can lead to a release of the levy once the arrangement is approved.
+Taxpayers must remain current on all payments to maintain eligibility and prevent reinstatement of forced collection.
+Submitting accurate income information and a realistic budget improves the likelihood of approval.

 Economic Hardship Relief

 Taxpayers may qualify for economic hardship relief when a levy causes severe financial strain.
-This option applies when the seizure of funds threatens a person’s ability to meet basic living expenses, including housing, food, and medical care.
+This option applies when the seizure of funds threatens a person's ability to meet basic living expenses, including housing, food, and medical care.
+Applicants must provide documentation, such as pay stubs, monthly bills, or bank statements, that shows insufficient income to cover essential costs.
+NCDOR reviews each request to determine whether hardship conditions justify releasing the levy.

 Exemption Claim for Protected Funds